 The path is popular on a Sunday, and the paths have dried out nicely in the sun.
 Time for shorts in March!
 Whitby looms ahead, marked by the dominant sight of the Abbey.
 This bustling seaside town is full of history, not least of Captain James Cook, who went to school in Great Ayton and apprenticed in Staithes and Whitby, before joining the Royal Navy.
 The path continues past Runswick Bay to Staithes and a nice B&B (without the last B) next to a lovely locals pub serving a superb pint of Stout next to a coal fire.

-Up into the forestry tracks I come across a tree felling machine, not unlikely a scene from War of the Worlds as it makes short work of huge pine trees, harvested into neat piles along the trail.
-Views over towards the industrial landscape of the north east dominate until arriving at Roseberry Topping, as pyramid of rock and popular destination for day walkers from the valley below.
-I have to walk around section of moors being burnt back to promote growth for the grouse.
-Several smoke stacks can be scene south over the Cleveland hills and moors.
+Up into the forestry tracks, I come across a tree felling machine, not unlikely a scene from War of the Worlds as it makes short work of huge pine trees, harvested into neat piles along the trail.
+Views over towards the industrial landscape of the northeast dominate until arriving at Roseberry Topping, a pyramid of rock and a popular destination for day walkers from the valley below.
+I have to walk around a section of moors being burnt back to promote growth for the grouse.
+Several smokestacks can be seen south over the Cleveland hills and moors.
 My phone doesn’t walk to summon a lift as promised from the local Inn at Great Ayton, so another 3 miles to do, but amply rewarded with a steak pie and pint and friendly locals.

 The bus into York the next morning comes complete with a Yorkshireman who talked non-stop for 1 hour about himself.